 Creating a Budget: The 50/30/20 Budget System

 Now that you have an idea where your money is going, we can zoom in on this a little.
-I want to introduce you to the 50/30/20 Budgeting Guideline.
+I want to introduce you to the 50/30/20 Budgeting Guideline (initially made popular by Elizabeth Warren).
 If you type it into a search engine, you will get a zillion hits.
 It is basically a guideline that helps you to determine how much of your income should be going where.
 Different financial writers will describe them slightly differently, but here is my version: 50% of your take-home pay should go to fixed expenses, 30% goes to flexible (or lifestyle) expenses, and %20 should go toward goals.

 50% Fixed Expenses